 Textbooks are library-owned materials.
 The size and comprehensiveness of this collection varies from year to year according to funding, demand, and cost of textbooks.
-When new editions of textbooks are acquired, copies of the older editions may be moved to the general collection for circulation or deaccessioned.
+When new editions of textbooks are acquired, older editions may be moved to the general collection for circulation or deaccessioned.